Cloud security standards and frameworks to consider

 With so many cloud security frameworks and standards to pick from, finding the right information is vital.
 Here are some things to keep in mind when using the resources above to build your cloud security strategy.

-- Look at major CSPs like Microsoft Azure or Google Cloud.
+Look at major CSPs like Microsoft Entra ID or Google Cloud.
 Find out what standards they use, and which frameworks they feel are relevant.
 All good Cloud Services will include information about how to blend client and provider security responsibilities.
 Specifically, look for System and Organization Controls Type 2 (SOC 2) reports.
 These reports include detailed audit information about the controls used by each CSP.

 Above all, define your cloud security goals according to business needs.
 Some organizations may need strong PII protection.
 Others will focus on data processing and efficiency.